Statement by Jim Towey, President of Ave Maria University Given at a press conference, February 21, 2012

 Allowing a U.S. president of any political party or religious affiliation to force conformance to his or her religious or secular orthodoxy through executive action, is a perilous precedent, and I hope all of my colleagues in academia, including Catholic higher education, awaken to this danger.

-I want to thank the Becket Fund for Religious Liberty for representing Ave Maria University in this legal action.
+I want to thank Becket Law for representing Ave Maria University in this legal action.
 A university of our small size does not have the resources to fight the federal government and we are grateful to the Becket Fund for representing us without cost.
 In their good hands, and with the grace of God, I am confident the Ave Maria University v.
 Sebelius lawsuit will be successful.